 - Ldzaa-nykha sacred grove – Abkhazia.
 One of the seven shrines of Abkhazs – legendary sacred places.
 Shrine was destroyed in Soviet times and in its site was built a settlement where relocated Georgians lived.
 According to legends people in this settlement could not live for a longer period of time due to illness or other health-related reasons.
-Currently the settlement is removed and shrine is under reconstruction.
+Currently, the settlement is removed and the shrine is under reconstruction.

 Other man made landmarks of Georgia